 Emily: Sushi – Kanpai (Grindlay Street) Tapas – Cafe Andaluz (George Street) Steak – Shebeen (man vs. food style) (Morrison Street) Cafes – Salt Cafe and the Zulu Lounge (Morningside)

-Graham: I agree, but also: Papii (Hanover Street) or Hula Bar (Victoria Street) for amazing coffee and lunchy food.
+Graham: I agree, but also Papii (Hanover Street) or Hula Bar (Victoria Street) for amazing coffee and lunch food.
 We are total foodies – good question hehe!

 Graham: Lion King, obviously.
 So epic.
 Fun fact: the opening lines of the Circle of Life translated to English are “Here comes a lion, Father.
 Oh yes, it’s a lion”.
 It’s a perfectly valid statement, but I’m glad they kept to the Zulu version.

 Emily: Hercules!
-Best soundtrack everrr, plus Danny DeVito 🙂
+Best soundtrack ever, plus Danny DeVito 🙂

-Graham: We just released the video for ‘Honey’, which was fun to make, but also pretty chilly.
-There’s a story about a violin, another violin and a stone wall but it’s too painful to remember.
-We have another video up our sleeve, which we’ll release at some point over summer, so keep yer eyes peeled!
+Graham: We just released the video for ‘Honey’, which was fun to make but also pretty chilly.
+There’s a story about a violin, another violin, and a stone wall, but it’s too painful to remember.
+We have another video up our sleeve, which we’ll release sometime over the summer, so keep your eyes peeled!
 We were lucky to have worked with such a talented and patient team.

 Coolest person you have ever met?

-Emily: They say never meet your idols but Chris Thile exceeded expectations.
+Emily: They say never to meet your idols, but Chris Thile exceeded expectations.
 How can he be so cool?
 So humble and lovely!

-Any words of advice for people who want to follow your footsteps?
+Do you have any words of advice for people who want to follow in your footsteps?

-Graham: It’s hard not to say something clichéd like ‘Be original’ but it’s sort of true.
-There’s far too much of everything in the music scene these days so to peep your head above the massive crowd it helps to have something that makes you notable.
-Also, attend events like Off the Record, Wide Days, and Words & Music, Go NORTH – the panels are great but the networking is essential for creating opportunities for yourself.
+Graham: It’s hard not to say something clichéd like ‘Be original,’ but it’s sort of true.
+There’s far too much of everything in the music scene these days, so to keep your head above the massive crowd, it helps to have something that makes you notable.
+Also, attend events like Off the Record, Wide Days, and Words & Music, Go NORTH—the panels are great, but networking is essential for creating opportunities for yourself.

 Emily: Be nice to the sound guy, and everybody else for that matter.
 Politeness goes a long way.
-My Grandad once told us to “keep on truckin” so we do 🙂
+My Grandad once told us to “keep on trucking” so we do 🙂

 There you have it!
-I couldn’t had said it better myself!
+I couldn’t have said it better myself!
 Check out the latest on their Facebook page and site!
 As well as their songs at Band Camp!

-2014 will be an exciting year for Emily and Graham, as it will see the band release their debut album.
+2014 will be an exciting year for Emily and Graham, as the band will release their debut album.
 Exciting stuff is in the making!
 Don’t miss out!